theojeffgood/Cookpad-Collections/README.md

 - It runs on iOS 14+
 - Optimized for iPhone 13 model screen sizes.
 But runs on most iPhone & iPad
 - Cocoapods & some image & icons included in the Git.
 Therefore it runs without further download or configs
+- Be sure to run the app using the .xcworkspace file

 Key features: